-The future of publishing is a topic akin to religious apocalypse, alien contact, and other impending cataclysms.
-This bizarre conversation is alternately disturbing and miraculous, and those with children would be well-advised to protect them from these matters.
-The publishing industry will decide the form of communication, intellect, perception, memory, and education.
+The future of publishing is an hysterical topic akin to religious apocalypse, alien contact, and other impending cataclysms.
+This bizarre issue is alternately disturbing and miraculous, and those with children would be well-advised to protect them from these matters.
+The publishing industry will likely decide the future form of communication, intellect, perception, memory, and education.
 So the industry is a pit of strife over our future life-forms.
 When people today plan their families, careers and institutions, they inevitably make wagers on the future of publishing.
 They make assumptions about how they will gather information, send messages, make purchases, and participate in democracy.
 The future of life on Earth will be decided in a violent nexus between publishing and finance.
 These are matters which can only be addressed in the grave tone suited for the horrors of the supernatural or the abominations of war.

 Groups with similar investments are natural allies, and the conflict between alternate investment plans is the primary sense of the term “war” today.
 The most prominent armies have forged their allegiances around metals, bonds, properties, stocks… but the value of these investments will ultimately be decided by publishing.
 The form of our species is a side-effect of the form of publishing, and so this industry shall determine the Value of value.
 The greatest danger is that publishing might be treated as just another opportunity for financial investment, and dragged into the miserable skirmishes of bond-holders and gold bugs.
 If this singular industry ever went thus afoul, then we humans would become like beasts whose only recourse is to hide themselves in remote caverns lest they expose their shameful condition.
 But conversely, if publishing can overcome the quagmire of finance, and attained its glorious providence, then our species would become the blessed of the Earth.
 This is indeed a serious situation which demands vigilant action, such as the clandestine operations of knights-errant.